microsoft/verona/experiments/process_sandbox/README.md

    - They cannot (for security reasons) read userspace memory and so cannot inspect any pointer arguments (e.g. paths, flags for `clone3` and so on).
    - The `libseccomp` library does not expose interfaces for comparing two arguments and so you cannot write filters of the form `base + length > sandbox_heap_start` without opting out of `libseccomp` entirely and writing raw eBPF scripts.

-The seccomp-bpf policy divides system calls into three categories:
+The seccomp-bpf policy divides system calls into four categories:

  - Safe to use in general (e.g. `read` / `write`)
  - Process-related state, safe to use only if the process ID refers to this process, blocked otherwise.